Navigate the electrifying world of EV charging with our comprehensive guide designed for new and prospective electric vehicle owners.

 The cost of charging an electric vehicle depends on various factors, including electricity rates, charger type, and the capacity of the vehicle's battery.

-To determine the cost of charging your electric vehicle at home, simply multiply the electricity rate (per kilowatt-hour) by the charging speed of your charger, and then by the duration of your charging session.
-For example, if the electricity rate is $0.12 per kilowatt-hour and your charger operates at 6.7 kilowatts per hour, an 8-hour charging session would cost you approximately $6.43.
+To determine the cost of charging your electric vehicle at home, you will need to multiply the electricity rate (cost per kilowatt-hour - kWh) by the charging speed of your charger (most level 2 home chargers operate at 32A, which is approximately 6.7kWs per hour), and then by the duration of your charging session.

 Public charging stations may have different pricing structures, such as per kilowatt-hour or per minute of charging.
 Some stations offer free charging, while others require a subscription or payment.
 It's important to check the pricing details before using a public charging station.